lseraponte/hotel-hunter/README.md

 To keep the data updated, there is a cron job in the HotelCronService, so that every hour the data are fetched from Cupid API and the local entities are updated.

-### How to use Hotel Hunter
+### How to run Hotel Hunter

-Hotel Hunter is a Java application that makes use of Spring Boot.
+Hotel Hunter is a Spring Boot Java application.
-The App code brings in a Maven Wrapper, then there is no need to have a MAVEN_HOME set on the machine.
+The App code brings in a Maven Wrapper, thus there is no need to have a MAVEN_HOME set on the machine.
 To run the application navigate to the root folder of the project from your command line interpreter, then run the following command:
 - For Unix-like machines: ```./mvnw spring-boot:run```
 - For Windows machines: ```mvnw.cmd spring-boot:run```